S’pore’s defeat to M’sia becomes 3-0 victory after FIFA says ineligible football players were fielded

 • a 1-0 win over Palestine on 8 Sept

-All three games have now been declared as 3-0 losses for Malaysia.
+FIFA declared all three games as 3-0 losses for Malaysia.

 S’pore was defeated 2-1 in KL

-Singapore was in fact defeated 2-1 in the friendly match on 4 Sept, which took place at the Bukit Jalil National Stadium in Kuala Lumpur.
+Singapore was, in fact, defeated 2-1 in the friendly match on 4 Sept at the Bukit Jalil National Stadium in Kuala Lumpur.

 Source: Football Association of Singapore on Facebook

-Malaysia went ahead in the 25th minute from a goal by Stuart Wilkin, according to the Football Association of Singapore (FAS).
+Malaysia took the lead in the 25th minute with a goal by Stuart Wilkin, according to the Football Association of Singapore (FAS).

-Things went from bad to worse for the Lions in the second half when Malaysia’s second goal was scored in the 54th minute by Joao Figueiredo — one of the players named as ineligible by FIFA.
+Things went from bad to worse for the Lions in the second half.
+Joao Figueiredo, one of the players FIFA later named as ineligible, scored Malaysia’s second goal in the 54th minute.

 Source: Football Association of Malaysia on X

-Substitute Ilhan Fandi grabbed a consolation goal when he blasted a powerful long-range effort into the bottom corner in the 72nd minute.
+Substitute Ilhan Fandi grabbed a consolation goal.
+He blasted a powerful long-range effort into the bottom corner in the 72nd minute.

 Source: Football Association of Singapore on Facebook

-However, it was not enough to prevent Singapore from falling to defeat.
+However, it did not prevent Singapore from losing.

 While the match was a friendly, it counts towards Singapore’s FIFA ranking.

-FIFA claims FAM doctored 7 players’ birth certificates
+FIFA claims FAM doctored seven players’ birth certificates

 The FIFA decision is the latest punishment for Malaysia in an ongoing saga over alleged forged documents.